Jevford/MusicPlayer/README.md

-# JavaScript Music Player for personal use
+# JavaScript Music Player for Personal Use